coupler-network/guide/README.md

 [coupler.network](https://coupler.network) provides a REST API that lets users integrate with the Lightning Network without having to worry about liquidity management.
-You use a BTC transaction to deposit money into the service, and call an HTTP endpoint to call invoices.
+You use a BTC transaction to deposit money into the service, and call an HTTP endpoint to create invoices.
 Whenever you wish to, you can withdraw the BTC funds from the service back into your wallet.

 ## API Tokens